 We can share information about our websites or products publicly or with third parties.
 This will not include data that can identify you.

-The Coronavirus pandemic has severely affected the way assessments have been carried out.
-Awarding organisations, like AQA, have had to find temporary alternative methods to ensure grades can continue to be applied.
+The Coronavirus pandemic has severely affected the way assessments have been carried out and continues to have an impact.
+Awarding organisations, like AQA, continue to find alternative contingency arrangements in some cases to ensure grades can continue to be applied.
 This means new ways of sharing information.

 Data sharing processes for cancelled assessments